Shaeroden/AskTerminal/README.md

 1. Asking for an Integer

-int askTerminalForInt(Stream &terminal, const String &prompt, int minValue, int maxValue, int exitValue, const String &exitKeyword);\n terminal – The stream to use (Serial or another Stream object).\n prompt – The message to display.\n minValue / maxValue – The valid input range.\n exitValue – The value to return if the exit keyword is entered.\n exitKeyword – A string that allows the user to exit.\n
+int askTerminalForInt(Stream &terminal, const String &prompt, int minValue, int maxValue, int exitValue, const String &exitKeyword);

+terminal – The stream to use (Serial or another Stream object).

+prompt – The message to display.

+minValue / maxValue – The valid input range.

+exitValue – The value to return if the exit keyword is entered.

+exitKeyword – A string that allows the user to exit.

 2. Asking for a String with Constraints

 String askTerminalForString(Stream &terminal, const String &prompt, size_t minLength, size_t maxLength, const String &requiredChars, const String &restrictedChars, const String &exitKeyword);

-minLength / maxLength – Limits on input length. requiredChars – String must contain at least one of these characters. restrictedChars – String must NOT contain any of these characters.
+minLength / maxLength – Limits on input length.

+requiredChars – String must contain at least one of these characters.

+restrictedChars – String must NOT contain any of these characters.

 (Include more function descriptions as needed.)

 License